FarazK22/WorkoutLogger/README.md

 - view a summary of all of my logged exercises and intensity of each
 - save my workouts when I'm done using the app
 - load my workout history and compare my workouts to each other

+## Phase 4: Task 2

+I have chosen to implement a type hierarchy in my code.
+There are two abstract classes in my code.
+The first is seen in the exercises package in the model package where an abstract exercise class is extended by the FlexibilityExercise, EnduranceExercise, and StrengthExercise classes.
+These classes inherit all the fields of the Exercise abstract class and each of their constructors behaves differently.
+Another example of a type hierarchy in my code is in my panels package within the ui package.
+The AddScreen abstract class is extended by the AddEnduranceScreen, AddFlexibilityScreen, and AddStrengthScreen classes.
+The subclasses all Override the saveFields method from the AddScreen class and implement this method differently.

+## Phase 4: Task 3

+In my class diagram, I can see that my design has made good use of abstract classes to reduce redundancies in code and to reduce semantic coupling between classes.
+The classes in my application have a lot of similar code as many classes emulate each other and do similar things with minor differences, so the use of abstract classes to abstract these similarities made it easier to edit code without errors.
+One thing I noticed when creating this UML diagram was that there was certainly room for improvement in cohesion of my GUI classes.
+In particular, the AddEnduranceScreen, AddFlexibilityScreen, and AddStrengthScreen could have been split into more classes to further separate the JPanel components into their own unique classes and allow for more seamless edits should I want to add or replace features.

+In addition, there are still some methods I feel could be abstracted and moved into existing abstract classes as there are a few points in my code where redundancies exist between similar classes and abstracting some of these redundancies will surely improve coupling issues.
+Overall, I am happy with many of the design choices I made in my application.